hotwax/oms-documentation/documents/system-admin/fulfillment/carrier-and-shipment-methods.md

 #### Create a new carrier

-If the carrier you want to use is not already setup, you can create a new carrier by clicking on the "+" button on the bottom right.
-On the create carrier page you'll be prompted to name your carrier and create a unique ID for them.
+If the carrier you want to use is not already set up, you can create a new carrier by clicking on the "+" button on the bottom right.
+On the `Create Carrier` page you'll be prompted to name your carrier and create a unique ID for them.
 Make sure this ID is easy to read since you may need to reference it later when using the OMS.
 The unique ID also much be less that 20 characters in length.

 Once you're ready, click on the "Setup Methods" button.
-This will setup your carrier with the provided details and navigate you to the next step where you can link the methods this carrier services.
+This will set up your carrier with the provided details and navigate you to the next step where you can link the methods this carrier services.

 #### Edit carrier name